Fill your College Details

 3. Key Attributes Accenture Looks for in Candidates

-Accenture looks for candidates who demonstrate:
+Accenture wants candidates who are:

 • Adaptability and Flexibility